Angad-Thapa26/billing-soft/README.md

    - Set personalized pricing for each product.
    - Implement discounts, promotions, and special offers to attract and retain customers.

-3. Streamlined Billing Generation:
+3*.
+Streamlined Billing Generation:
    - Generate accurate and professional-looking bills for your customers.
    - Customize bill templates to match your brand and business preferences.

-4. Seamless Inventory Updates:
-   - Effortlessly update your inventory levels as items are sold or restocked.
-   - Receive real-time insights into your stock levels and sales trends.
+   - Hard copy printing option

 The application offers two versions to cater to different business needs: